joseppbenvenuto/S_P_500_Index_Analysis/README.md

 ![](ReadMe_Images/download-5.png)

 * With 95% confidence, the difference in mean closing prices can be found between **-563.71 and -517.3**.
-* The index returned simulated average compounded return of 2% and at no time during the simulation had prices been lesser in decade 2 than in decade 1.
+* The index returned a simulated average compounded return of 2% and at no time during the simulation had prices been lesser in decade 4 than in decade 3.
 * if The investor bought the S&P 500 Index at the beginning of Decade 3 and sold at the end of Decade 4 (10 years), the investor would have earned an actual compounded return of **4%.**

-The S&P 500 Index has proven to be a profitable investment with a high margin of safety through a longer time horizon. <br>
+The S&P 500 Index has proven to be a profitable investment with a high margin of safety for the long term investor. <br>
-Over the 40-year time frame, the actual annual compounded return for the index is 9%.<br>
+Over the 40-year time frame, the actual annual compounded return for the index was 9%.<br>
-A 100,000 investment at the beginning of the 40-year time frame would now be worth 3,140,942 today.<br>
+A $100,000 investment at the beginning of the 40-year time frame would now be worth $3,140,942 over the 40-year time frame.<br>

-**Note** - Also, returns have been slowing down in the recent decade and can be explained by the unprecedented low interest rate environment.
+**Note** - Also, returns have been slowing down in the recent decade and can be explained, in-part, by the unprecedented low interest rate environment.

 ## Technologies